 Filing bankruptcy carries other tax considerations you should keep in mind.
 Back taxes carries a statute of limitations, which means that the IRS can no longer attempt to collect your past-due balance after 10 years.
 If you file bankruptcy, however, collection activity is paused until the process is complete.
 This extends the amount of time the IRS can try to collect from you.

 When you file bankruptcy, you must file all your tax returns for the past four years if you haven’t done so already.
 You must also continue to file outstanding returns and pay all current taxes as assessed.
 If you fail to do so, the court could dismiss your bankruptcy case.

 In many cases, it may be more advantageous to negotiate directly with the IRS than attempt to have your past-due taxes discharged in bankruptcy.
 When considering whether to settle your taxes for less than the full amount you owe (known as an offer in compromise), the IRS accounts for your reasonable collection potential (RCP).

-If you are unable to pay your debts, you have a relatively low RCP which can be a good bargaining chip with the agency.
-If your RCP is $200, for example, you may be able to wipe out your tax debt for good by making an offer in compromise (OIC) of $1,000.
+If you are unable to pay your back taxes, you have a relatively low RCP which can be a good bargaining chip with the agency.
+If your RCP is $200, for example, you may be able to wipe out your back taxes for good by making an offer in compromise (OIC) of $1,000.
 A qualified tax attorney should guide you through the complex OIC process.

-You may also be able to qualify for currently not collectible (CNC) status, which means that you don’t have the money to pay back your tax debt.
+You may also be able to qualify for currently not collectible (CNC) status, which means that you don’t have the money to pay back your back taxes.
 While you are labeled as CNC, you do not have to make payments on the outstanding balance but do need to remain current with future tax returns and payments.
-If you can maintain CNC status for 10 years, your tax debt will be discharged under the statute of limitations.
+If you can maintain CNC status for 10 years, your back taxes will be discharged under the statute of limitations.

-If you need help with your tax debt, contact Solvable today.
-We’ll connect you with the best tax debt relief agencies in the business, who can help you find payment solutions that fit your financial needs.
+If you need help with your back taxes, contact Solvable today.
+We’ll connect you with the best back tax assistance agencies in the business, who can help you find payment solutions that fit your financial needs.